harrisayadi/cpp/W2/Review_Session.md

 else
   cout << "x is the greater.\n";
 ```
 Q14.
 The following code is used in a bookstore program to determine how many discount coupons a customer gets.
-What will be the output if the `numBooks` s 1, 3, 4, 5 or 10?
+What will be the output if the `numBooks` is 1, 3, 4, 5 or 10?
 ``` cpp
 int numBooks, numCoupons;
 cout << "How many books are being purchased? ";